Oakhanger Stream

 Oakhanger Stream is a tributary of the River Slea that lies in Hampshire, England.

 Course

 The source is at Well Head, at the foot of Noar Hill, to the south of Selborne.
 The initial section towards Selborne is known as the Well Head Stream, the route was diverted in 1894 to provide a supply of water to the village in memory of Gilbert White.
 At Dorton, on the north side of Selborne, it is joined by the Gracious Street Stream.
-From Selborne, now known as the Oakhanger Stream, it passes through the village of Oakhanger then skirts the east side of Shortheath Common and on towards Kingsley Mill where it joins with the Kingsley Stream to form the Rver Slea.
+From Selborne, now known as the Oakhanger Stream, it passes through the village of Oakhanger then skirts the east side of Shortheath Common and on towards Kingsley Mill where it joins with the Kingsley Stream to form the River Slea.

 Watermills

 There were, at least, two corn mills on the Oakhanger Stream, the Old Mill in Selborne, a Grade II listed building now used as a private residence, and Dorton Mill, midway between Selborne and Oakhanger, of which no trace is now visible.